 Special equipment you may need or want for certain activities is also listed.
 Your rehabilitation treating team may have different suggestions.
 Equipment needs, like outcomes, may change over time.

-24 hour personal assistance will be needed.
+Assistance with personal care and domestic tasks will to be needed.